ymyke/witmo/README.md

 --spoilers all=medium story=none lore=high mechanics=high
 ```

-Behind the scenes, the settings are added to the system prompt sent to the AI.
+Behind the scenes, the settings are added to the system prompt sent to the AI (see [`spoilers.py`](spoilers.py)).
 So this depends on the model's ability to respect these preferences.